Friedrich-Mueller/tab-ddpm-dp/README.md

 [//]: # (You can view all the results and build your own tables with this [notebook]&#40;notebooks/Reports.ipynb&#41;. -->)

-For , and [running the experiments](https://github.com/yandex-research/tab-ddpm?tab=readme-ov-file#running-the-experiments) outside of Differential Privacy, please refer to the original repo of TabDDPM.

-For examples pointing out the additional differentially private options and how they are executed:
+For examples pointing out the additional differentially private options and how they are executed, jump to [Examples - DP-TabDDPM](https://github.com/yandex-research/tab-ddpm?tab=readme-ov-file#Examples---DP-TabDDPM)

 ## Setup the environment